Junichi-Juerka-Suzuki/Juerka-Sound-Recognition/README.md

 - Microsoft Visual Studio 2022 (Version 17.11.0 Preview 6.0) or higher is installed
 - Intel® oneAPI Math Kernel Library 2024.2.0 or higher is installed
 ### Procedure
-1. Clone this repo as one of the project in the Visual Studio
+1. Clone this repo as one of the projects in the Visual Studio
 2. set SETVARS_CONFIG as an environment variable (see https://cdrdv2.intel.com/v1/dl/getContent/771724?fileName=oneapi_programming-guide_2023.0-771723-771724.pdf)
 3. build the executable file
 4. copy voice.dat and sine.dat in Data Folder to the folder which contains the executable file